Low-code development platforms can make application development simpler and deliver better quality applications faster.

 When the term low-code was introduced by Forrester in 2014, it was initially associated with citizen development.
 However, with its 2017 “Fork in the Road” report, Forrester separated the low-code market into two segments:

-- platforms targeted at AD&D (Application Development & Design) professionals.
+- platforms targeted at AD&D (Application Development & Design) professionals, such as LANSA’s low-code platform.

 - platforms targeted at citizen developers (business users and other non-traditional developers).